Public and Community-Engaged Scholarship Grants: Tier 3

 • Project goals and objectives: Provide an overview of clearly defined goals and objectives.
 (250 words maximum)

 • Project plans and timeline: Outline how you plan to achieve your goals and the timeline.
+If known, include specific activity dates and locations.
 (250 words maximum)

 • Diversity, Equity, Inclusion, Accessibility objectives and goals: Provide details that demonstrate how the program is inclusive and accessible for all participants and advances the campus diversity and inclusion plan.
 (250 words maximum)